On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Introduction

 If $L=K$, then $K_0(\Z[G],\R[G])$ identifies with the quotient of the multiplicative group $\RR^\times$ by $\{\pm 1\}$ and we check that in this case our conjecture recovers the classical Birch and Swinnerton-Dyer conjecture for $A$ over $K$.

-In the general case, the conjecture incorporates both a family of explicit congruence relations between the leading terms of the Artin-Hasse-Weil $L$-series attached to $A$ and to characters of $G$ and also strong restrictions on the Galois structure of Selmer complexes (see Remarks \ref{cons1} and \ref{cons2}).
+In the general case, the conjecture incorporates both a family of precise algebraic relations between the normalised leading terms of Hasse-Weil-Artin $L$-series attached to $A$ and to characters of $G$ and also strong restrictions on the Galois structure of Selmer complexes (for more details see the discussion in \S\ref{cons2}).

-As far as evidence is concerned, we are able to adapt the methods of \cite{KT} in order to prove that, whenever there exists a prime $\ell$ such that the $\ell$-primary component of the Tate-Shafarevic group of $A$ over $L$ is finite, then our conjecture is valid modulo a certain finite subgroup $\mathcal{T}_{A,L/K}$ of $K_0(\Z[G],\R[G])$, the nature of which depends both on the reduction properties of $A$ and the ramification behaviour in $L/K$.
+To study the conjecture, we adapt (and, in some respects, clarify) certain constructions and arguments from \cite{KT} relating to syntomic cohomology complexes.
+In this way we are able to prove that, whenever there exists a prime $\ell$ such that the $\ell$-primary component of the Tate-Shafarevich group of $A$ over $L$ is finite, then our conjecture is valid modulo a certain finite subgroup $\mathcal{T}_{A,L/K}$ of $K_0(\Z[G],\R[G])$, the nature of which depends both on the reduction properties of $A$ and the ramification behaviour in $L/K$.

 For example, if $A$ is semistable over $K$ and $L/K$ is tamely ramified, then $\mathcal{T}_{A,L/K}$ vanishes and so we obtain a full verification of our conjecture in this case.